- Average Height: Females = 21.5 to 23.5 inches; Males = 22 to 24 inches

 Joint Issues: Dysplasia (abnormal formation of joint) of the hip and elbow is common in large breeds, like Golden Retrievers.
 “These tend to be more congenital so it is important that the parents are screened for these diseases prior to being bred,” says Barnes.

 Cataracts: This is one of the top eye diseases found in Goldens.
 A cataract is a cloudiness of the eye that can result in partial or full blindness.
-Juvenile cataracts is specifically prevalent and is usually genetic, says Barnes.
+Juvenile cataracts are specifically prevalent and is usually genetic, says Barnes.

 Hypothyroidism: Hypothyroidism is a decrease in thyroid levels that can lead to weight gain, a brittle coat, and in some cases, coma.
 “It usually appears in older Goldens,” says Barnes.